-At the time of writing this article, the Veeam Backup Job Status Advanced sensor is the BETA sensor and you’ll need to enable it in PRTG at Setup > System Administration > Monitoring > Experimental Features > Beta sensors > Enable, as shown in the screenshot below.
+Note: If you are running PRTG Network Monitor from version 20.4.64 to 21.2.68, you need to enable experimental features under Setup > System Administration > Monitoring > Experimental Features > Beta sensors > Enable, as shown in the screenshot below.

 In the second step, you´ll need to add credentials and the port for Veeam in PRTG.
 Credentials are necessary to access backups jobs in Veeam.
 Both sensors require the credentials for Veeam in the settings for objects higher in the object hierarchy, for example, in the settings of the parent device (e.g. parent device > Settings > Credentials for Veeam).

 Step 2: Add sensors and start monitoring

 In the last step, we´ll add two native Veeam sensors.
 The Veeam Backup Job Status sensor monitors the status of all backup job that run on the Veeam Backup Enterprise Manager in the last 24 hours.
 It shows the total number of failed backup jobs, finished backup jobs, running backup jobs, the successful job runs, backup jobs in a warning state, and scheduled backup jobs.

 The Veeam Backup Job Status Advanced (BETA) sensor monitors the detailed information of all backup jobs that run on the Veeam Backup Enterprise Manager.
 Once you add this sensor, PRTG will do a meta scan to detect all available virtual machines that are being backed up with the credentials defined in step 2.
 During the initial setup of the sensor, you can also define if it should show the Warning status if a backup job is not scheduled.
 If the issue persists, PRTG sets the sensor to the Down status.